 Eligibility: Surviving Spouse and Dependent Education assistance is provided to Spouses and Dependents, including adopted and stepchildren, whose Veteran Spouse and/or Veteran Parent died while on active duty, or as a result of a service-connected condition.
 The Veteran must have been a resident of Minnesota when entering the U.S. military, or have been a resident of Minnesota for at least six months prior to passing away due to a service connected disability as determined by the USDVA.
 Applicants must be Minnesota residents and the Spouse cannot be remarried.
 There is no age limitation for eligible survivors.

-Employment Assistance: State employee receives 15 days military leave per year for Federal or State active duty.
+Employment Assistance: State employee receives 15 days military leave per year for training, Federal or State active duty.

 Veteran's Preference: The Minnesota Veterans Preference Act (VPA) grants most Veterans a limited preference over non-Veterans in hiring and promotion for most Minnesota public employment positions.
 The Minnesota VPA Statutes apply to Minnesota public employment, "civil service laws, charter provisions, ordinances, rules or regulations of a county, city, town school district or other municipality or political subdivision of this state."